rachelcarmena/small-tools/schedule-tweets/README.md

 ## Steps

 1. Login into TweetDeck
-2. Create a function into [Web Console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/The_command_line_interpreter) for creating a tweet (JQuery is not available).
+2. Create a function into [Web Console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/The_command_line_interpreter) for creating a tweet.
 In this case, all the tweets will be scheduled at `10.30 AM`:
 ```
-function createTweet(message, day, goToNextMonth) {
+const scheduleTweet = (message, day, goToNextMonth) => {
     $(".tweet-button").click();

     $(".js-compose-text").value = message;